yetamine/net.yetamine.osgi.launcher/README.md

 # net.yetamine.osgi.launcher

-Yetamine OSGi Launcher, or YOFL for short, is a vendor-agnostic launcher for the OSGi Framework and OSGi-based applications.
+Yetamine OSGi Launcher, or YOFL for short, is a vendor-neutral launcher for the OSGi Framework and OSGi-based applications.

 ## Introduction